 What does WebGL stand for?

 WebGL stands for Web Graphics Library.
-It is a JavaScript API used for rendering interactive 2D and 3D graphics in web browsers without the need for plugins.
+It is a JavaScript API used for rendering interactive 2D and 3D graphics in web browsers without needing plugins.
 WebGL is based on OpenGL ES, which is a subset of the OpenGL graphics API designed for embedded systems.

 What is the WebGL app?